-You thought you had to wait until October.
-Then you thought you had to wait until December.
-Now you’re waiting until, well, maybe still December?
-Maybe later?
-One thing is for certain, you are going to need something to fill that Dune-shaped void in your life.
-These are the books to read while you wait.
-But what’s that, you say?
-You’re not just looking for any space opera, you’re looking for that PARTICULAR space opera that’s going to satisfy the exact reason why you’re looking forward to Dune?
+First you thought you were waiting until October 2020 for the new Dune movie.
+Then December 2020.
+Well, we’re pretty sure you’ll be getting to finally see the new Dune film this year, but one thing is for certain, you need some books for that Dune-shaped void in your life.
+But what’s that you say?
+You’re not just looking for any space opera, you’re looking for the particular space opera that’s going to satisfy the exact reason why you’re looking forward to Dune?
 Fear not!
 Our recommendations are sorted by why you’re excited to see Dune!

 By Julia Bergen